midlantica/LovelyBunchOfCoconuts/content/quotes/Religion-is-regarded-by-the-common-people.md

 ---
-title: "Religion is regarded by the common people"
+title: 'Religion is regarded by the common people'
 ---

 ## Religion is regarded by the common people as true, by the wise as false, and by rulers as useful."